Cray-HPE/docs-csm/operations/network/management_network/dell/vlan_interface.md

 show interface vlan
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure the VLAN
-2. Administrators can enable the interface and associate it with the VLAN
+1. Administrators can enable the interface and associate it with the VLAN
-3. Administrators can create an IP-enabled VLAN interface, and it is up
+1. Administrators can create an IP-enabled VLAN interface, and it is up
-4. Administrators validate the configuration is correct
+1. Administrators validate the configuration is correct
-5. Administrators can ping from the switch to the client and from the client to the switch
+1. Administrators can ping from the switch to the client and from the client to the switch

 [Back to Index](../README.md)